Your Daily Briefing

 What did my peers think?

-Was Instagram the place to meet students in the moment?
+Was Instagram the right place to meet students in real time?

 In conversations with my peers, I learned that many students simply forgot to sign up for an opportunity or show up for an event.
 While the weekly email was widely regarded as being informative, it was too easy to fall out of the loop by the middle of the week in the midst of assignments and endless midterms.